rspencer01/Cederberg2014/README.md

 Furthermore, holding down a pushbutton for 5 seconds will result in the relevant minimum and maximum being cleared.

+Finally, holding both buttons down for 5 seconds will result in the system going into calibration mode, where either the indoor or outdoor thermometer can be calibrated.

 Desgin Considerations
 ---------------------